The first step to enrolling in classes is to complete the application process found at GTCC's Path to Success.

 Students are responsible for course content when absent and for coming prepared to the class following the absence.
 Students should refer to the course syllabus for the class policy on make-up work.

 Census is related to enrollment and attendance.
-Students must fulfill the appropriate census requirement each term for every course on their schedule in order to remain enrolled in the class.
+Students must fulfill the appropriate census requirement each term for every course on their schedule to remain enrolled in the class.

-Each course has its own individual census date and requirement (including labs and required co-requisites); please refer to the individual course syllabus in Canvas for specific census information.
+Each course has its own census date and requirement (including labs and required co-requisites); please refer to the individual course syllabus in Canvas for specific census information.
 Students who fail to complete the census requirement by the census date will be graded as a "No Show" and removed from the course.
+Courses graded as NS are not eligible for financial aid and may result in the incurring of a financial balance due to the institution.

 For online courses, students must complete the designated census assignment by the census date.
 For seated (in-person) classes, a student must physically attend the class on or before the census date and be marked as "present" by the instructor.
 Students enrolled in hybrid courses may meet census requirements in person or online.